gdha/www.it3.be/rear-support/index.md

 * migrate disaster recovery solutions based on older or legacy DR methods towards rear
 * help you writing a disaster recovery manuals based on rear of course
 * give training sessions to your operational teams
+* can be delivered via teleconference, on-site, and any means agreed

 Above list are paid services and are delivered by IT3 Consultants' author of rear (Gratien D'haese).
 Do not hesitate to contact us for more information about our services and/or prices.

+## Relax-and-Recover (Rear) Rent me for a day Service

+* Rent me for a day means we work one day (8 hours) on issues of your choice
+* Can be writing new code
+* Debugging existing problems
+* Improving existing code
+* Writing new documentation
+* Updating existing documentation
+* Everything is done remote from our office of IT3 Consultants
+* Price is 500 Euro's (without VAT)

 ## Relax-and-Recover (Rear) Support Services Poll